Hendrikjen/pedigree_programme/README.md

   - **default**: 200
 - `-j <twins>` [bool]
   - **options**:
-    - _TRUE_: twins are possible
+    - _T_: [true] twins are possible
-    - _FALSE_: twins are not possible or rare to the point that potential mom candidates can be excluded if they have already an offspring in the respective birth cohort
+    - _F_: [false] twins are not possible or rare to the point that potential mom candidates can be excluded if they have already an offspring in the respective birth cohort
   - **default**: false
 - `-m <maturation_age_m>` [int]
   - **options**: maturation age of males in days